Cercle Brugge K.S.V.: Second division, financial difficulties and take-over by Russian Oligarch (2015–present)

 The first season in the second division, Cercle ended 5th out of 17.
 The next season (2016–17), the competition was renamed to 1B and contained 8 teams.
 Manager Vincent Euvrard was sacked after a disappointing start and was replaced by José Riga.
 Cercle ended 7th in the competition and had to play a relegation poule with Tubize, Oud-Heverlee Leuven and Lommel United to secure their place in 1B.
 Lommel United ended last in the play-downs.
 During the season it was obvious that Cercle could not compete with other teams any more due to their financial status and the fact that many of the other teams had foreign investors.
 Cercle also began to search for an investor.
-On 15 February 2017 Cercle found in Dimitri Rybolovlev a partner to continue their existence in the future.
+On 15 February 2017 Cercle found in Dmitry Rybolovlev a partner to continue their existence in the future.
 Dimitri Rybolovlev is now the majority shareholder and owner of Cercle.
 On 10 March 2018, Cercle became champion in the Proximus League, the Belgian second division after winning against Beerschot 3–2 on aggregate.
-The winning goal – a penalty kick – was scored by Irvin Cardona, a loaned player from Monaco, in the last minute of the game and thus the season.
+The winning goal – a penalty kick, was scored by Irvin Cardona, a loaned player from Monaco, in the last minute of the game and thus the season.

+Cercle reached the knockout stage of a European competition for the first time during the 2024–25 UEFA Conference League.
+They lost in the round of 16 to Jagiellonia Białystok with an aggregate score of 2–3.